 The Mount Sinai Hospital has been involved in immunology since early in the 20th century, when immunology was in its infancy.
 A crucial clinical test called the Schick test was invented by Dr. Béla Schick, a Mount Sinai physician from 1923 to 1936.
 It is used to determine whether or not a person is susceptible to diphtheria.
 Dr. Schick and Dr. Clemens von Pirquet first coined the term “allergy” as a clinical diagnosis.
-Dr. Gregory Schwartzman, a Mount Sinai physician and researcher, first developed the concept of immune hypersensitivity, a condition that later became known as the “Schwartzman phenomenon.”
-Dr. Schwartzman's accomplishments set a high bar for future Mount Sinai immunologists.
+Dr. Gregory Shwartzman, a Mount Sinai physician and researcher, first developed the concept of immune hypersensitivity, a condition that later became known as the “Shwartzman phenomenon.”
+Dr. Shwartzman's accomplishments set a high bar for future Mount Sinai immunologists.

 In 1930, Dr. Joseph Harkavy and his colleagues at Mount Sinai identified a new chemical substance that is released during severe allergic reactions.
 The substance is what immunologists now call SRS-A, or slow-reacting substance of anaphylaxis.
 Dr. Harkavy was also the first to link cigarette and cigar smoking to allergies and cardiovascular disease.